-That the Finance Committee approve the appointment of the firm of KPMG LLP as external auditors for Conservation Halton for up to a five year term for the fiscal years 2017 to 2021, with the option to renew annually for up to an additional five years.
+That the Finance Committee approve the appointment of the firm of KPMG LLP as external auditors for Conservation Halton for up to a five-year term for the fiscal years 2017 to 2021, with the option to renew annually for up to an additional five years.

-The annual audit fees for 2017 to 2021 were also approved in the September 2017 report.
+The annual audit fees for 2017 to 2021 were also approved in that report.
+Staff recommend the reappointment of KPMG as auditors for Conservation Halton based on the services provided to date.